evabihari/erlZenDeskStats/README.md

 teh user provided as parameter.

-For time reporting graphs (only for monthly period) journyx_report.txt needs to be placed in teh same directory - this will be used as input
+For time reporting graphs (only for monthly period) journyx_report.txt needs to be placed in the same directory - this will be used as input

 ToDo:  would be good to check how to automate journeyX report generation...